fusecodecamp2019/IntroToReact/readme.md

 -  concurrently, Let's us run babel as well as http-server at the same time through a single command (npm start)

 ## 2. Orientation
-Currently http://localhost:8080/ is serving the index.HTML file in the root directory.
+Currently http://localhost:8080/ is serving the index.html file in the root directory.
 This HTML file is currently providing information on characters from the first Avengers movie.
 It uses a little bit of JQuery to hide and show sections of HTML based on user's clicking in the left-hand pane.

 Talking points:
 - There is a decent amount of repetitive HTML for each of the characters from the movie.
 - There is a sprinkling of raw Javascript that leverages JQuery to hide and show parts of the page based on user clicks.
 - This page is decent for a simple example.
 But if more complexity were to be added to this page it can be hard to manage using the current pattern.
-If I were to have to expand this page I would start by moving the repetitive HTML into a generator in Javascript --> and that is exactly what the React library is built for.
+If I were to have to expand this page I would start by moving the repetitive HTML into a generator in Javascript, and that is exactly something the React library is built to accomplish.

 ## 3. Add React to the page
 This repository uses npm to download and make whatever Javascript libraries you want available.
 You ran `npm install` earlier which actually downloaded the react library we need into the "node_modules" directory.

 Add the below two script tags to the index.HTML page.
-These need to be added in between the `<head>...</head>` tags.
+These need to be added in inside the `<head>...</head>` tag for this page.
 ```html
   <script defer src="node_modules/react/umd/react.development.js"></script>
   <script defer src="node_modules/react-dom/umd/react-dom.development.js"></script>
 ```

 A good reference point in setting up a basic page with React: https://reactjs.org/docs/add-react-to-a-website.HTML